flipflipshift/flipflipshift.github.io/_posts/2023-11-18-Paradox-Die.md

 For the first question, we have a geometric distribution of success rate $\frac{1}{3}$, so the expected number of trials until success is $\frac{1}{1/3}=3$.

+The second question was posed by Gil Kalai in a 2017 <a href="https://gilkalai.wordpress.com/2017/09/07/tyi-30-expected-number-of-dice-throws/">blog post</a>.
+Most people incorrectly answered 3 (and keep in mind the audience for this blog is fairly math literate).
+The rationale was that the second question seems equivalent to the first.
+But let's calculate it explicitly.